apache/pulsar/site/docs/latest/cookbooks/tiered-storage.md

 ## Amazon S3

 Tiered storage currently supports S3 for long term storage.
-The broker must be configured with the S3 bucket into which the offloaded data will be placed and the AWS region where that bucket exists.
+On the broker, the administrator must configure a S3 bucket and the AWS region where the bucket exists.
+Offloaded data will be placed into this bucket.

 The configured S3 bucket must exist before attempting to offload.
-If it does not offload, will fail.
+If it does not exist, the offload operation will fail.

 Pulsar users multipart objects to update the segment data.
 It is possible that a broker could crash while uploading the data.
 We recommend you add a lifecycle rule your S3 bucket to expire incomplete multipart upload after a day or two to avoid getting charged for incomplete uploads.